juliolugo96/AyDA-B2018/README.md

 you will find any aspect discussed during lectures and practice sessions.
 This README has been written in English because you will face this language almost every day of your professional life.
-Let's be fit with it then as soon as possible.
+Let's adapt as soon as possible.

 ## Table of Contents